Learn the functionalities for exploring the properties of raster datasets.

 1. Set the location of the raster dataset.

-The data comes from a multi-band image from the United States Geological Survey's National Agriculture Image Program (NAIP).
-Note that the image provided for use is a clipped piece of a larger NAIP image.
+The data used in this tutorial comes from a multi-band image from the United States Geological Survey's National Agriculture Image Program (NAIP).
+Note that the image provided is a clipped piece of a larger NAIP image.

 The file used here is available here.